awsdocs/amazon-s3-userguide/doc_source/UsingMetadata.md

    When you create objects, you can configure values of these system metadata items or update the values when you need to\.
 For more information about storage classes, see [Using Amazon S3 storage classes](storage-class-intro.md)\.

    Amazon S3 uses AWS KMS keys to encrypt your Amazon S3 objects\.
 AWS KMS encrypts only the object data\.
-Any object metadata is *not* encrypted\.
+Object metadata isn't encrypted, unless server\-side encryption with KMS keys is requested for the object\.
+If server\-side encryption is requested for the object, then the checksum is stored in encrypted form\.
 For more information about server\-side encryption, see [Protecting data using encryption](UsingEncryption.md)\.

 **Note**
 The PUT request header is limited to 8 KB in size\.
 Within the PUT request header, the system\-defined metadata is limited to 2 KB in size\.
 The size of system\-defined metadata is measured by taking the sum of the number of bytes in the US\-ASCII encoding of each key and value\.